martinmkhitaryan/hyperq/README.md

 ## 📋 TODO

-- [ ] **Fix multiprocessing spawn start method bug** - Critical issue with multiple consumers/producers
+- [ ] **Fix multiprocessing spawn start method bug in macOS** - Critical issue with multiple consumers/producers
   - Queue doesn't work properly when `multiprocessing.set_start_method('spawn')` is used
   - Affects scenarios with multiple consumers and producers
 - [ ] **Add `__getstate__` and `__setstate__` methods** to make queue objects picklable